In the history of spectacular career flame-outs, it's hard to match A.J. Clemente's infamous first day f-bomb as a local news anchor.

-Click through the list of potential secret sins, and watch the full story on "20/20: Work Wars: How to Win Them, How to Wage It" on Saturday, Feb.
+Click through the list of potential secret sins, and watch the full story on "20/20: Work War: How to Win It, How to Wage It" on Saturday, Feb.
 1, at 10 p.m.
 ET

 "Being popular can erode your job security very quickly," Shapiro said.
 "It leads to sharing too much personal information at work."

 "I have sat in meetings where the CEO or the higher executives said, 'I heard this person is going through a nasty divorce; let's not promote them.' ...
 Friendships need to be very strategically crafted."

 "This is particularly a mistake for women," said Dr. Lois Frankel, author of "Nice Girls Don't Get the Corner Office."
 To be taken seriously, she said, leave the baking to Betty Crocker.